DevrMichael/BJJ-Strength-Training-Website/README.md

 # BJJ Strength Training Website
-This is a project i built using Javascript and Bootstrap.
+This is a project that I built using Javascript and Bootstrap.
 The project is a strength training website for Brazilian Jiu Jitsu practitioners.

 The website will provide workout plans for purchase including upper body, lower body and full body workouts.